 - The Call Actions in CallPlease are completely customizable and can enable any workflow – even something as simple as just IN and OUT.
 Call Action customization is covered in another post, but the menu can be found under the Pencil icon ().

 - The tabs at the top of the screen are not currently customizable, but you can ignore the labels and make them mean whatever you like.
-Usually, FM users will treat the Newly Received tab as IN and the Need to Call tab as OUT, but it truly is your choice.
+Usually, FM users will rename the Newly Received tab as IN and the In Progress tab as OUT, but it truly is your choice.
 More on this below.

 - You can turn off most of the Call Actions so there are only the simplest of choices.
 The toggle switch next to the CallAction will switch it between Active and Inactive ()